farzad528/semantic-search-demo/README.md

 This sample app is for CSA's that want to test out Semantic Search capabilities with their customers index.
 This app has side-by-side comaparitive functionality that allows you to see Azure Cognitive Search BM25 vs Semantic Search results.

-You can find a live demo [here] (https://semantic-search-demo-web.azurewebsites.net/).
+You can find a live demo [here](https://semantic-search-demo-web.azurewebsites.net/).
 ## Prerequisites
 - A GitHub account
 - [Node.js and Git](https://nodejs.org/)